-Pene is director and owner of Milne & Co Real Estate in Herne Bay.
-She has sold real estate across central Auckland for 13 years, and prior to that she was a senior nurse manager and clinical risk manager working for the Tauranga District Health Board over 18 years.
+Pene has sold real estate in Auckland since 2001, and merged her business Milne & Co Real Estate with NZ Sotheby’s International Realty in 2015.
+Prior to this, Pene was a senior nurse manager and clinical risk manager working for the BOP District Health Board over 18 years.

 Pene was diagnosed with Non-Hodgkin lymphoma in 1996 and has been in remission since 2004 after extensive treatments culminated in a bone marrow transplant.
 She has three adult children and a real appreciation of the challenges to be faced with diagnosis and treatment issues while supporting and raising young children.

 Pene has lived in Auckland since 2000, and been with the LBCNZ board since 2011.

 Peter is a Professor of Pathology and Head of the Department of Molecular Medicine and Pathology at the University of Auckland School of Medicine, Consultant Haematologist at Auckland City Hospital, and Consultant Haematologist at Diagnostic Medlab.